perebaj/jjhandbook/english.md

 - though = embora
 - however = entretanto
 - due to = devido a.
 Sempre deve ser usado com 'to'

+# 08/04/2026

+We discuss about the moon trip.
+Arthemis 2

+- flabbergasted
+- software
+- pros and cons
+- learning as we go along
+- self-assurance
+- in advance
+- ashemed
+- earth - pronunciation.
+- gossip
+- international mission
+- evolved
+- they are not certain/they don't have certainty
+- faculty/staff
+- teacher in school and professor in university
+- voyage to the moon
+- small, inteligent and wise.
+- googles = telescopes